AmirrezaFarnamTaheri/MassConfigMerger/README.md

 aggregator-tool --bot --config config.yaml
 ```

-Keep the tool running so the `/update` and `/status` commands respond.
+The tool must be running for the `/update` and `/status` commands to work.

 ### Docker Compose Automation